noahehall/theBookOfNoah/0current/appdev/web_performance.md

 - always use progressive enhancement implementation patterns
 - always use noscript for users with JS disabled

+### html

+- resource hints: enhancements to the link tag/ Link http header to:
+  - prefetch DNS information for other hosts
+  - preload assets
+  - prerender pages

 ### image techniques

 #### format use cases